 Further benefits of investing in renewables can also be seen in the improvement of Green Star and NABERS credentials of an asset.

 “Owners who incorporate these measures now are essentially future-proofing their building from a re-leasing point of view, as more and more tenants will be requiring these measures,” Fenton says.
 “As a result, a higher rent can be charged for these buildings.”

 The majority of leases to Government tenants already require assets to have sustainability measures on board, and corporate occupiers are beginning to follow suit.

 And, this all comes at a time of escalating electricity prices – furthering the attraction of renewables.

-“There are examples of companies being able to generate enough power to actually sell back to the grid, such as Amazon in the U.S.,” Fenton says.
+“There are examples of companies being able to generate enough power to actually sell back to the grid,” Fenton says.
 “Solar panels now have a much greater life span, and the technology has advanced so that they now generate power even in low light – making them a good investment.”

 Matthew Clifford, JLL’s Head of Energy & Sustainability, agrees.